dcavar/sociallenseonline.github.io/docs/index.md

 Having reviewed this general competition description and contest timeline, please share the [linked competition flyer](Flyer.pdf) widely with teachers and students across high schools in your district.

 All high school students are invited to apply (we welcome applications anytime from now through August 31).
-We want to enlist your help as educators in attracting some of your best and brightest students to participate in this enriching computer deep learning and data-processing challenge.

 # Registration and Application